 Spanish Placement

-This link should take you directly to the first question of the evaluation - it is not necessary to log-in to the website.
+This link should take you directly to the first question of the test- it is not necessary to log-in to the website.
 If you are asked to log in, you are not at the correct site, change browsers or re-enter the web address.

 Continuing students who are following the sequence of Spanish language courses:

-• Bring an advisement transcript to the first day of class to verify enrollment in the appropriate course.
+• Your UNM instructor may ask you to share your unofficial UNM transcript during the first two weeks of a Fall/Spring semester to verify enrollment in the appropriate course.

 • Keep in mind, if a period of one year or more has passed between Spanish courses, you will be required to take the placement evaluation again.

-1. A placement evaluation should be taken BEFORE enrolling in a Spanish class – especially if taking a Spanish course for the first time – or – enrolling in a beginning Spanish course (1110 or 1210).
+1. A placement test should be taken BEFORE enrolling in a Spanish class – especially if taking a Spanish course for the first time – or – enrolling in a Beginning Spanish course (1110 or 1210).

-3. Placement evaluation scores are valid for one year only.
-If a student has not taken the course they placed into within a year's time, the student will have to retake the placement evaluation.
+2. Placement evaluation scores are valid for one year only.
+If a student has not taken the course they placed into within a year's time, the student will have to retake the placement test.

-Why are students required to take the placement evaluation?
+Why are students required to take the placement test?

 The evaluation places students at the appropriate course level and helps determine the proper language program.
 The Department of Spanish and Portuguese has two Spanish language programs: